-The following factors shall be observed and reported from ground surface to a depth of at least five feet below the proposed leachfield system:
+The following factors shall be observed and reported from ground surface to a limiting condition or five feet below the proposed leachfield system:

-- Thickness and coloring of soil layers and apparent United States Department of Agriculture (USDA) classification. - Depth to and type of bedrock, hardpan, or impermeable soil layer. - c.
+- a.
+Thickness and coloring including Munsell Color Identification of soil layers, soil structure, and texture according to United States Department of Agriculture (USDA) classification. - b.
+Depth to a limiting condition such as hardpan, rock strata, a large volume of rock fragments, or impermeable soil layer. - c.
 Depth to observed groundwater. - d.
-Depth to soil mottling. - e.
-Other prominent soil features such as structure, stoniness, roots and pores, dampness, etc.
+Depth to and description of soil mottling and gleying. - e.
+Other prominent soil features which may affect site suitability, such as structure, stoniness, consistence, root zones and pores, dampness, massive and/or weak structured soils, etc.